Square Foot Gardening

 Square foot gardening has become popular as people who do not have a lot of space want to grow more of their own food.
 The concept was developed by Mel Bartholomew but has been adapted by many others since then.
 You can grow an incredible amount of food through a combination of succession planting and closely spacing the plants in the garden area.

 At the most basic, square foot gardening is a form of raised bed gardening.
-A frame that is no more than four feet wide and preferably four foot (or some increment such as eight or sixteen) long is built.
+A frame that is no more than four feet wide and preferably four feet (or some increment such as eight or sixteen) long is built.
 That is placed over some opaque material such as newspaper to retard weed growth and filled with a rich mixture of soil and compost.

 A similar arrangement is made on the northern side of the garden.
 In the spring, tall plants and ones needing trellising are planted in the south while the short crops are planted in the north.
 In the fall, reverse the procedure.
 This way the tall plants do not shade the short ones.